SoftFever/OrcaSlicer/doc/print_settings/strength/strength_settings_top_bottom_shells.md

 This setting controls the density of the top and bottom surfaces.
 A value of 100% means a solid surface, while lower values create a sparse surface.
 This can be used for aesthetic purposes, improving grip or creating interfaces.

+## Patchwork surfaces

+Patchwork surfaces are a pattern generation mode where you can break up the surface into individual tiles, similar to a patchwork quilt or brickwork.
+You can choose which surface this patchwork pattern can be applied to:
+- Nothere - the patchwork tiling off
+- Bottom - only bottom surface will be modified
+- Topmost - only topmost surface will be modified
+- Topmost and bottom
+- All Upper - topmost and any upper surfaces
+- Everywhere - topmost, any upper and bottom surfaces

+### Patchwork direction

+Sets the rotation of the patchwork on the surface.

+### Alternate tiles direction

+It sets an additional/alternate rotation angle of the tiles inside the masonry.
+Keep in mind that the initial angle is set by the parameter [Solid Infill Direction].
+The [Alternate tiles direction] field allows you to perform several tricks using various instructions:
+- when you enter a unsigned number, such as '15', this angle will be added to the existing angle.
+- when you enter a signed number, such as '+15' or '-15', each subsequent tile will rotate by that range
+- when you enter the instruction '+0' or '360', each subsequent tile will rotate by a random angle

+### Height and Width of tiles

+Parameters that set the tile size.
+This size is defined in standard infill lines.
+For all upper surfaces, it is calculated from the line width of [Top surface], and for the bottom surface it calculated from the line width of [First layer].

+For example, if the line width is 0.4 mm, then 20 lines are 8 mm in the natural size.

+### Width of the horizontal and vertical patchwork joint

+This is the size of the intermediate padding between the tiles.
+It is measured in lines.
+When the value is positive, the gap is filled with solid lines.
+When the value is negative, the gap is formed but not filled with lines.
+A zero value can be used, in which case there is no gap.

+### Joints flow ratio

+If you want to create less filled seams according to the infill density.

+### Patchwork centering

+If this option is enabled, the tile will be placed in the center of the surface.
+Otherwise, the seam will be placed.

+### Patchwork subway tiling

+Option to overlap the adjacent row by half a tile.

+## Сenter of surface pattern

+Align assembly/model center to the top and bottom surfaces of polar patterns such as Octagram Spirals or Archimedean Chords.
+Need for aesthetic purpose.
+There are 3 alignment options:
+- Each Surface - each surface will contain its own center
+- Each Model - the common center will be located in the geometric outline of all surfaces ща the model
+- Each Assemply - the common center will be located in the geometric contour of all independent models of one assembly

+> [!NOTE]
+> For patchwork, these options will apply to a portion of the tile, the entire tile, and the entire surface divided into tiles.

+## Anisotropic surfaces

+Anisotropic patterns on the top and bottom surfaces.
+Co-directional printing mode will be applied.
+For certain patterns, omni-directional filling provides color dispersion when using multi-colored or silk plastics.

 ## Infill/Wall Overlap

 The top solid infill area is slightly enlarged to overlap with walls for better bonding and to minimize pinholes where the infill meets the walls.